seandstewart/bardly/pending/romances/pericles/11-player.md

 When all, for mine, if I may call offence,
 Must feel war's blow, who spares not innocence:
 Which love to all, of which thyself art one,
-Who now reprovest me for it,-
+Who now reprovest me for it,-- /

 **HELICANUS**
-Alas, sir!
+/ Alas, sir!

 **PERICLES**
 Drew sleep out of mine eyes, blood from my cheeks,